 What is this mysterious and logic-defying item?
-Well, according to the Interwebz, it’s a grossly overpriced handbag that gets to be grossly overpriced because a famous designer’s name is plastered all over it.
+Well, according to the Interwebz, it’s a grossly overpriced handbag.
+It gets to be grossly overpriced because a famous designer’s name is plastered all over it.
 And it’s called an “investment purse” because you buy it with all the money you’re not investing in your future financial well-being.
 I’m assuming.
 Because what else could possibly be the explanation?

 An investment purse, as it is so loftily known, is similar to a luxury car or a gold-plated Rolex watch.
 In other words: it’s a status symbol, a way of keeping up with the Joneses.

 And status symbols, my beautiful, badass, budgeting butterflies, are fucking dumb as shit.

 Here’s the thing about a fancy purse or an expensive, impractical car: they can be bought on credit.
 Which means you neither own them nor can you actually afford them.
 That’s right: you’re borrowing money to make yourself look rich.
 The status you’re symbolizing is entirely an illusion.